PostHog/posthog.com/contents/founders/cracked-manifesto.md

 Setting deadlines, creating arbitrary reporting obligations, or saying ‘if you ship X, you will get to Y title’ are examples of trying to use extrinsic motivation that you should avoid.

-**Prioritize making cracked people more cracked, not making mediocre people good**
+### 4. Prioritize making cracked people more cracked, not making mediocre people good

 Here is some subjective math: